 In addition to authenticating BFCP messages, floor control servers need to authorize them.
 On receiving an authenticated BFCP message, the floor control server checks whether the client sending the message is authorized.
-If the client is not authorized to perform the operation being requested, the floor control server generates an Error message, as described in Section 13.8, with an Error code with a value of 5 (Unauthorized Operation).
+If the client is not authorized to perform the operation being requested, the floor control server generates an Error message, as described in Section 13.8, with an error code with a value of 5 (Unauthorized Operation).
 Messages from a client that cannot be authorized MUST NOT be processed further.

-Camarillo, et al. Standards Track [Page 36] 9.1.
-TLS-Based Mutual Authentication
+9.1.
+TLS/DTLS Based Mutual Authentication

-BFCP supports TLS-based mutual authentication between clients and floor control servers.
-BFCP assumes that there is an integrityprotected channel between the client and the floor control server that can be used to exchange their self-signed certificates or, more commonly, the fingerprints of these certificates.
-These certificates are used at TLS establishment time.
+BFCP supports TLS/DTLS based mutual authentication between clients and floor control servers.
+If TLS/DTLS is used, an initial integrity-protected channel is REQUIRED between the client and the floor control server that can be used to exchange their certificates (which MAY be self-signed certificates) or, more commonly, the fingerprints of these certificates.
+These certificates are used at TLS/DTLS establishment time.

-The implementation of such an integrity-protected channel using SIP and the SDP offer/answer model is described in [7].
+The implementation of such an integrity-protected channel using SIP and the SDP offer/answer model is described in [12].

-BFCP messages received over an authenticated TLS connection are considered authenticated.
-A floor control server that receives a BFCP message over TCP (no TLS) can request the use of TLS by generating an Error message, as described in Section 13.8, with an Error code with a value of 9 (Use TLS).
-Clients SHOULD simply ignore unauthenticated messages.
+BFCP messages received over an authenticated TLS/DTLS connection are considered authenticated.
+A floor control server that receives a BFCP message over TCP/UDP (no TLS/DTLS) MAY request the use of TLS/DTLS by generating an Error message, as described in Section 13.8, with an error code with a value of 9 (Use TLS) or a value of 11 (Use DTLS) respectively.
+Clients configured to require the use of TLS/DTLS MUST ignore unauthenticated messages.